The most accurate Bible translation

-Question: What is the most accurate Bible translation?
-Which one is the most faithful to the original manuscripts?
+Question: What is the BEST, most accurate Bible translation?
+Which one is more faithful to the original manuscripts?

 Answer: Before we arrive at which modern translation is the most accurate we need to know a little bit about the manuscripts (writings) translators have used to produce copies of the Bible such as the King James Version and others.

-The Septuagint, which means "seventy," is a GREEK translation of the Hebrew-based Old Testament.
+The Septuagint, which means "seventy," is a set of GREEK manuscripts of the Hebrew-based Old Testament.
 Also called the LXX (the Roman numeral for 70), the text is believed to be the work of seventy Jewish scholars that assembled in Alexandria, Egypt around 285 to 247 B.C.
 The most common manuscript families used to translate the New Testament into English are called Byzantine and Alexandrian (Egyptian).

-The Alexandrian Text manuscript family is composed of text that were generally circulated in the region of Alexandria.
-This family essentially disappeared for centuries after 500 AD, only to be rediscovered again in the mid-1800s.
+The Alexandrian Text manuscript family is composed of texts that were generally circulated in the region of Alexandria.
+This family essentially disappeared for centuries after 500 AD, only to be found again in the mid-1800s.
 Although these manuscripts are quite old, they often disagree with one another and show significant signs of grammatical revision.
-It is from this family that what are known as the Sinaiticus and Vaticanus manuscripts were produced.
+It is from this family that the Sinaiticus and Vaticanus manuscripts are produced.